 Experiments designed to answer this question are difficult and expensive.
 We have been working with the scientists involved to develop methods that make better use of existing data (see MOCHA web site).
 This paper gives an overview of our work.

-We have also coordinated a review of the state of knowledge on sonar effects, with recommendations for future research priorities, available as a review paper in the Journal of Animal Ecology.
+We have also coordinated a review of the state of knowledge on sonar effects, with recommendations for future research priorities.